spectrocloud/librarium/docs/docs-content/user-management/saml-sso/palette-sso-with-entra-id.md

 9. Once you have successfully authenticated, you will be redirected back to the terminal and the kubectl command will be issued.

-If everything is configured correctly, a list of pods in the cluster will be displayed.
+A list of pods in the cluster will be displayed if everything is configured correctly.
 If you are not able to access the cluster, check the kubeconfig file to ensure the OIDC configuration is correct.
-Also make sure you have [kubelogin](https://github.com/Azure/kubelogin) installed on your workstation.
+Also, make sure you have [kubelogin](https://github.com/Azure/kubelogin) installed on your workstation.
 Refer to the [Configure kubectl](../../clusters/cluster-management/palette-webctl.md) documentation for detailed guidance on how to configure kubectl.

 ## References